 There may be a mix of Behavioral Interviews, Technical Interviews, and Research Presentations.
 Typical technical rounds can involve: - Machine Learning concepts - Optimization problems - Statistics and probability - Data structures and algorithms

-Behavioral questions will often focus on scenarios requiring accountability, decision-making under pressure, and customer-oriented problem-solving.
+Behavioral questions often focus on scenarios requiring accountability, decision-making under pressure, and customer-oriented problem-solving.

-Write a program to determine the term frequency (TF) values for each term in a document.
-Given a text document in the form of a string, write a program to determine the TF values for each term.
-Round the term frequency to 2 decimal points.
+Given a text document as a string, write a program to determine the TF values for each term and round the term frequency to 2 decimal points.

-Write a Python program to check if each string in a list has all the same characters.
-Given a list of strings, write a Python program to check whether each string has all the same characters or not.
+Given a list of strings, write a Python program to check whether each string has all the same characters.
 Determine the complexity of this program.

 Given two tables, a users